0x7CFE/substrate-developer-hub.github.io/docs/development/module/execution.md

 ## Executing a Block

-Once there is a queue of valid transactions, the Executive module begins to execute the block.
+Once there is a queue of valid transactions, the Executive pallet begins to execute the block.

 ### Initializing a Block

-To initialize a block, the System module and all other included runtime modules have their `on_initialize` function called which executes any business logic defined by those modules to take place before transactions are executed.
-The modules are executed in the order which they are defined in the `construct_runtime!` macro, but with the System module always executing first.
+To initialize a block, the System pallet and all other included pallets have their `on_initialize` function called which executes any business logic defined by those pallets to take place before transactions are executed.
+The pallets are executed in the order which they are defined in the `construct_runtime!` macro, but with the System pallet always executing first.

 Then, initial checks take place where the parent hash in the block header is verified to be correct and the extrinsics trie root actually represents the extrinsics.